jmuia/go-container/README.md

 Instead, I've documented some of the manual testing I did in [`TESTING.md`](TESTING.md).

 ## Bugs?
 Open an issue or submit a PR. `go-container` is not bulletproof.
-During testing I found odd cases where I couldn't do certain operations on a VirtualBox shared directory mount.
+For example, during testing I found odd cases where I couldn't do certain operations on a VirtualBox shared directory mount.

 As an aside, Go had some limitations with some syscalls and programming patterns due to aspects of its runtime design.